XMR Inflation Analysis · August 2026 · Mixed flows · supply roughly steady

 Sell pressure: where new XMR comes from

-Buy pressure: where XMR goes
+Buy pressure: where new XMR goes

 Foundation and overhang

-How XMR compares to other proof-of-work coins
+How XMR compares to other privacy and proof-of-work chains

 What to watch in the next 90 days